 Another important part of inventory tracking is the ability to log all the inventory activity in and out of the warehouse, including in-warehouse transfers.
 Data about these in-house movements can be very beneficial when the need to perform a complete audit arises.
 To quickly identify and correct any errors, especially in multi-tenant warehousing, extensive record keeping is critical.
 Luckily, today’s warehouse management systems provide many benefits to improve efficiency and excellent customer service.

 Advanced 3PL Billing

-That’s why a comprehensive 3PL warehouse management system is so important.
+That’s why a comprehensive 3PL warehouse system is so important.
 It provides all the tools necessary to establish an accurate billing system that dramatically cuts the time that billing takes up, while simultaneously improving its functionality.